-Have you ever stayed at a campground managed by the U.S. Army Corps of Engineers?
+Have you ever stayed at a U.S. Army Corps of Engineers campground?
 FMCA has created a guide to these “hidden gem” campgrounds.

 The Army Corps of Engineers serves the U.S. through public services.
-The organization is composed of nearly 40,000 civilians and soldiers working to improve the nation’s infrastructure in projects such as constructing dams or building lake reservoirs.
+In fact, the organization is composed of nearly 40,000 civilians and soldiers working to improve the nation’s infrastructure in projects such as constructing dams or building lake reservoirs.

 The organization is present in 43 states and manages more than 450 lakes and waterways, which the public can access for fishing, boating, and camping.
 Some of these areas charge day-use fees.
 You can purchase an annual access pass for $40 to enter the day-use areas; camping fees are not included with pass entry.